-- 6.11 The important green spaces that penetrate towards the Market Place provide a sharp transition from rural to built form.
+- 6.1i The important green spaces that penetrate towards the Market Place provide a sharp transition from rural to built form.
 They mark a transition from the rural landscape setting directly to the historic core and conservation area and create the sense of uniqueness of Market Bosworth.
 These areas should not be adversely affected by any new development.
-These designated areas include: - 1) The Country Park.
-The area of the Country Park that lies within the parish boundary (Proposals Map Local Green Spaces map) is part of the 35hectare park which was once part of the Bosworth Hall estate and still retains its distinct parkland features.
-Much of the parkland area lies within the Neighbourhood Area but parts also sit in the adjacent parish of Cadeby.
-The Country Park includes magnificent, mature trees, a lake, a planted arboretum with exotic species, a wildflower meadow and a community woodland.
-The Country Park is very popular as an attraction for visitors throughout Leicestershire.
-97.5% of the community identified this area as a valued open space.
-They identified uses as walking, dog walking, cycling, families to picnic, play ball games, feed the ducks on the Bow Pool, play on the children's play area which has recently been refitted and to generally relax.
-It is also valued by ramblers as 3 footpaths, including the Leicestershire Round, cross the park.
-It is used by the local schools and other groups for cross country and other sporting activities, charity events and the annual Bosworth Festival 'Pop on the Park' concert. - 2) The area known locally as Silk Hill as shown on the Proposals Map and Local Green Spaces Map.
+These designated areas include: - 1) The area known locally as Silk Hill as shown on the Proposals Map and Local Green Spaces Map.
 Part of this area is believed to be ancient earthworks with a spring that has been channelled into a drinking point for livestock paved with Carlton Stone (age unknown).
 Possible premedieval land use, clearly unploughed and presumably used as grazing land since that time.
 The site is also of great community value as the traditional place for sledging following snowfall.
 The site is in very good condition and accessible to the public being crossed and bounded by public rights of way.
-It was identified at community engagement events and through questionnaire responses as being of value to the community for walking, running, cycling, dog walking, bird watching, sledging and general relaxation within a tranquil setting. - 3) Enclosed land either side of Sutton Lane between the two gates across the lane (at the entrance to the settlement area and adjacent to Big River fishing pond) known locally as 'the gated road'.
+It was identified at community engagement events and through questionnaire responses as being of value to the community for walking, running, cycling, dog walking, bird watching, sledging and general relaxation within a tranquil setting. - 2) Enclosed land either side of Sutton Lane between the two gates across the lane (at the entrance to the settlement area and adjacent to Big River fishing pond) known locally as 'the gated road'.
 The wide grass verges have for many years had grazing cattle but are valued as an important green refuge on either side of the road, used for walking, running, cycling, horse riding, dog walking, bird watching, natural history and general relaxation in a tranquil setting. - 6.1j The community and visitors value the many excellent views and vistas readily accessed from the historic core of Market Bosworth.
 The views and vistas shown on the Views, Vistas and Landscape Map are safeguarded so that developments do not detract from the quality of the view or vista.
 Views towards the town give a distinct sense of place to the original settlement, whilst the panoramic vista from certain vantage points serves to locate the town as the centre of a rural parish demonstrating the diverse uses of the countryside, neighbouring villages and hamlets as well as distinct landmarks.